mesonbuild/meson/docs/markdown/Reference-manual.md

-  that override those set in the subproject's `meson_options.txt` (like `default_options` in [`project()`](#project), they only have effect when Meson is run for the first time, and command line arguments override any default options in build files)
+  that override those set in the subproject's `meson_options.txt` (like `default_options` in [`project()`](#project), they only have effect when Meson is run for the first time, and command line arguments override any default options in build files). *Since 0.52.0* if the subproject is configured using cmake, this array is converted to `[-Dkey=value, ...]` and passed to cmake invokation command.
 - `fallback` specifies a subproject fallback to use in case the dependency is not found in the system.
 The value is an array `['subproj_name', 'subproj_dep']` where the first value is the name